cncf/foundation/KubeWeekly.md

 With tens of thousands of people in the Kubernetes community, the editors could never keep up with the events and publish them in KubeWeekly.

-The only events shared in KubeWeekly are the CNCF webinars.
+The only events shared in KubeWeekly are the CNCF Online Programs, CNCF hosted events, and CNCF supported events.

 ## To submit content